 To conclude, Disney Universe is only for the hardcore, or those with small children who are just getting into gaming.
 It’s an unfortunately formulaic game, which doesn’t do its creative subject matter justice.
 There are some nice visuals to look at and a chance to digitally dress-up as your favourite mascot, but the core gameplay doesn’t carry the same creative tune.
 Overall, this is a lacking and repetitive game which hovers over the average line, sometimes going towards negative space, although there are a couple of previously-mentioned redeeming factors which keep it from being a bad game.

-Disney Universe was released on October 25, 2011.
-This review is based on a copy of the game which we received for review purposes.
+This review is based on a Nintendo Wii copy of the game which we received for review purposes.